-Dr Vik Mohan is a practicing GP based in Exeter with a passion for marine conservation, medical director of the Safidy community health programme, and architect of Blue Ventures' integrated Population-Health-Environment (PHE) approach.
+Dr Vik Mohan is a practicing GP based in Exeter, with a passion for marine conservation and reproductive health.
+He is the medical director of our Safidy community health programme, and the architect of our integrated Population-Health-Environment (PHE) approach.